Improve the Skills of your Negotiators and Enhance your Bottom Line

 If your company is like the majority of companies today, you are looking at the bottom line seeking for ways to improve results.
 The negotiating skills of your employees control revenues, and have a direct and significant bearing on financial performance.

-Employees are negotiating, regularly, with customers and suppliers to buy and sell goods and services.
+Employees are negotiating regularly, with customers and suppliers to buy and sell goods and services.
 In fact, most every relationship a company has must be negotiated or re-negotiated at some point.
-Most employees entrusted to handle this process have never been trained how to negotiate.
-Most apprenticed by watching others, while not knowing if the observed techniques were good or bad.
+Most employees entrusted to handle this process have never been trained in negotiation skills.
+Most apprenticed by watching others, while not knowing if the observed techniques were all good or bad.
 The ability of your employees to effectively negotiate with your customers and suppliers relates directly to your bottom line in terms of revenues and expenses.
-Ineffective negotiators have a sizable impact on your company’s image, and your ability to do business.
+Ineffective negotiators have a sizeable impact on your company’s image, and your ability to do business.

 Contemplate the following questions while evaluating your negotiator’s effectiveness: